AztecProtocol/aztec-packages/yellow-paper/docs/rollup-circuits/base_rollup.md

 sidebar_position: 2
 ---

-The base circuit is the most complex of the rollup circuits, as it has to deal with the kernels and perform the state updates and transaction validation.
+The base rollup circuit is the most complex of the rollup circuits, as it has to interpret the output data of a kernel proof and perform the state updates and transaction validation.
 While this makes the data structures complex to follow, the goal of the circuit is fairly straight forward:

 Take `BaseRollupInputs` as an input value, and transform it to `BaseOrMergeRollupPublicInputs` as an output value while making sure that the validity conditions are met.